ikudjoi/flick-organizer/README.md

 # flick-organizer
 Flickr organizer written in Python originally for personal use.

+I have used these scripts to maintain my Flickr albums once I migrated from Google to Flickr.

+TODO:
-I'm planning to refactorize the code to be reusable by someone else.
+* Refactorize the code so that the code could be reusable by someone else too.
-The script requires an active Flickr account with API access and a database.

-I need to take passwords and keys out of the code first before publishing anything here.
+* Use local database like sqlite3 instead of MySQL db.
+* Create documentation